umd-mith/airwaves/README.md

 # Airwaves

-This repository contains a static web application that was developed as part of the [Unlocking the Airwaves] project.
+This repository contains a static web application that was developed as part of the [Unlocking the Airwaves] project with upport from the National Endowment for the Humanities.
 You can find the production deployment of this website at:

 https://mith.umd.edu/airwaves/